LINZ’s National Hydrographic Office is involved in a number of programmes for improving safety in the South Pacific.

 Hydrographic risk assessments

-This includes providing hydrographic risk assessments for Vanuatu, Tonga and the Cook Islands.
+We completed hydrographic risk assessments for Vanuatu, Tonga and the Cook Islands in 2012; and Niue, Samoa and Tokelau in 2015 and 2016.
 These assessments result in maps highlighting shipping hazards so Pacific countries can decide where to prioritise maritime safety improvements.
-The Risk Assessment uses an internationally recognised methodology to combine safety of life, cultural, environmental, and economic development factors as well as the age and quality of existing charts.
+The risk assessment uses an internationally recognised methodology to combine safety of life, cultural, environmental, and economic development factors as well as the age and quality of existing charts.
 Results are based on shipping routes obtained from satellite tracking of large vessels.
 Governments in these countries and development partners can then take steps to mitigate risks by improving charts, warnings and aids to mariners in the areas identified as high risk by the assessments.
 A pilot project in Vanuatu – which has an established cruise industry – showed this work meant strong value for money in foreign aid spending on safety.

 - Executive summary- Vanuatu (PDF 1.23MB)